Fish On - John Tyzack

 Since then my passion for fly fishing has taken me all over the world to a great variety of rivers, reservoirs, streams and lakes.
 I have fished throughout the UK and Ireland, across much of continental Europe, and as far afield as Australia and North America.

 In 1997 I entered my first fly fishing competition and in 1999 I qualified to fish for England in both Loch-Style and River Home Internationals.
-Since then I have represented England a total of eleven times at home international level (2 loch-style; 9 rivers), four times in the European Championships and seven times in the World Championships.
+Since then I have represented England a total of 13 times at home international level (3 loch-style; 10 rivers), four times in the European Championships and eight times in the World Championships.

 I was captain of the England Rivers team in 2003, 2006 and 2009 and have won the English National Rivers Championship an unprecedented six times.
 I was also International Rivers Champion in 2002.